karthisl26/Arduino-Python-Webcam/README.md

-# Intruder detector
+# Spyduino

 -------------

-Detects if any intruder nears your computer with the help of Ultrasonic sensor and captures their image immediately with the help of your USB Webcam.
+Detects if any intruder nears your computer with the help of Ultrasonic sensor and captures their image immediately with the help of your Webcam.

 <img src="ultrasonic_sensor_bb.png" alt="Arduino Sketch Schema" style="width: 500px; height: 400px"/>